The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Many-body methods

 \subsection{Quantum Monte Carlo approaches}

 In this section, we outline QMC approaches to solving the many-body Schr\"{o}dinger Equation for strongly-correlated nucleons.
-These methods comprise a suite of stochastic approaches to solve the many-body problem non-perturbatively, retaining the full complexity of interparticle correlations generated by the the nuclear interaction.
-In the literature, there are reviews of both QMC approaches to study nuclei~\cite{Carlson:2014vla,Gandolfi:2020pbj}, and more recently their application to the study of electroweak processes in light nuclei~\cite{King:2024zbv}.
+These methods comprise a suite of stochastic approaches to solve the many-body problem non-perturbatively, retaining the full complexity of interparticle correlations generated by the the nuclear interaction. \red{These approaches are formulated in coordinate space, allowing for wave functions that can handle both short-range correlations and long-range effects like clustering on the same footing.
+The coordinate space formulation also allows for the use of interactions with a hard-core in momentum space, which are challenging for the NCCI approaches.
+However, in order to limit variance in the stochastic process, these methods typically employ local interactions (though there have been efforts to incorporate non-local terms in the potential~\cite{Lynn:2012fq,Curry:2023mkm}).} In the literature, there are reviews of both QMC approaches to study nuclei~\cite{Carlson:2014vla,Gandolfi:2020pbj}, and more recently their application to the study of electroweak processes in light nuclei~\cite{King:2024zbv}.
 Here, we aim to cover the salient features of the methods so that QMC results may be understood in the broader context of {\it ab initio} modeling of $\beta$ decays, and direct interested readers to the aforementioned reviews for detailed discussion.